gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 4. Identify peak fraud periods based on transactions date and transactions time.

-5. Establish a model that can detect suspicious card frauds in real time

 ## 📌Target Audience
 ---
 This project is designed for: